JS Series: Using Atomics to Handle Concurrent Writes from Workers

 // Thread 1 // Thread 2

-Step 1: value = memory[sharedCounterAddr]
+Step 1: value = sharedMemory[counterAddr]

-Step 4: memory[sharedCounterAddr] = value
+Step 4: sharedMemory[counterAddr] = value

 To appear sequentially consistent, two threads that each increment the counter by 1 should result in 2 being stored in memory.
-From the above example, Thread 2 reads the value 0 at Step 2, then increments it, then stores the value 1 in memory, overwriting the previously stored value by Thread 1.
+From the above example, Thread 2 reads the value 0 from memory at Step 2, then increments it, then stores the value 1 in memory, overwriting the previously stored value by Thread 1.

 Due to the possibilities of data races when working with shared memory, there are guidelines provided in the Memory Model of the ECMAScript specification.
 This finally brings us to Atomics.